acquia/acsf-tools/README.md

 a custom subdomain pattern.
 E.g., 'foo-dev.coolsites.com', where '{subdomain}-{env}' is the default.

 **Note**: The acsf_tools_config file is deliberately ignored via .gitignore.
-The idea is that most of these utility scripts should be ran by a platform admin with the appropriate permissions on their local machines.
-You should not be committing API credentials to your repository.
+The idea is that most of these utility scripts should only be ran by a platform admin with the appropriate permissions on their local machines.
+You should _not be committing API credentials to your repository_.

 ## Tools: